Distinguished panel reviewing best and brightest apps, platforms, products and people in the edtech world.

 Thought leaders, journalists, educators, entrepreneurs, technology coordinators and forward-thinking change agents are among those evaluating entries in the annual EdTech Digest Awards Recognition Program.
 The prestigious awards program celebrates the best and brightest apps, platforms, products and people in the education and technology (“edtech”) world.
 The distinguished panel of judges represents a wide variety of backgrounds and are all esteemed leaders in their various areas.
 Judges include:

 Mark Weston.
 Mark has spent the last 37 years working to enhance education for all students through key positions at Dell, Apple, Education Commission of the States, at the Department of Education, and with key congressional leaders, state legislatures, governors and school leaders.
 He has contributed to groundbreaking initiatives in more than half a dozen states.
-He serves as Associate Dean, Learning Systems at Georgia Tech Professional Education.
+He recently retired as Associate Dean, Learning Systems at Georgia Tech Professional Education.

 Judy Faust Hartnett.
 Judy is a contributing editor to EdTech Digest.
 She was editor-in-chief of District Administration magazine for nearly six years.
 Passionate about education technology, she is a recognized leader in education journalism.
 Previously, she was the managing editor of the venerable ConsumerReports.org with more paid subscribers than any other publication-based website in the world.

 Mark Gura.
 Mark taught at New York City public schools in East Harlem for two decades.
 He spent five years as a curriculum developer for the central office and was eventually tapped to be the New York City Department of Education’s director of the Office of Instructional Technology, assisting over 1,700 schools serving 1.1 million students in America’s largest school system.